praeclarum/praeclarum.github.io/_posts/2018/2018-07-20-code-prediction-with-a-neural-network.md

 ## A Neural Solution

 I’ve spent the last year deep diving into neural networks and machine learning in general.
-I find it be a refreshing alternative to the rigid confines of programming while also being a whole new and exciting solution space to wander around in.
+I find it be a refreshing alternative to the rigid confines of programming while also being a whole new and unexplored solution space to wander around in.

 I’m not the only one enchanted by this new tech - Apple has pushed ML forward with its CoreML library that ties to its hardware promising efficient execution.
-It’s exciting to think that my mobile devices are now powerful enough to run very sophisticated networks.
+It’s liberating to know that my mobile devices are now powerful enough to run very sophisticated networks.
 This also means that I have an easy path to create networks and write apps that use them - it’s an exciting time!

 The decision to use a neural network to solve my code prediction problem was an easy one given all of this.
 Now I just need to choose *what kind* of network to use.